 While on a lunch stop during a recent vacation trip through Tennessee, I happened across a safety hazard that required immediate attention.
 The establishment had a raised concrete patio at the front with a steel railing around the perimeter.
 At one edge of the patio was a set of stairs with a continuation of the steel railing used as a handrail.
 The top edge of the patio had light strings wrapping the top metal bar as accent lighting for the perimeter.
 The light string continued down the stair handrail wrapped in the same manner as the rest of the patio.
 Read More

-When it comes to diagramming a crash scene, there are several methods to complete the task.
-Forensic Mapping, (locating, positioning, and documenting the evidence of a collision scene to scale) is essential to having the answers to the questions “Who, What, Where, When, and Why”.
+When it comes to diagramming a crash scene, there are several methods to accomplish the task.
+Forensic Mapping, (locating, positioning, and documenting the evidence of a collision scene to scale) is essential to having the answers to the questions “Who, What, Where, When, and Why?”.
 Photographs do a great job showing what the investigators saw post collision; yet they lack scale and the ability to describe pre-collision movement.
 Having a computer aided diagram (CAD) of the collision scene goes much further than the pictures can; here is why.

 A scale diagram gives the full overview of a collision scene from either a 2D or 3D point of view.
 Being able to see how things lined up, how they came together and how they parted helps explain the events within a crash.
 When a scene can be viewed from top down or any angle, that helps relay the facts.
 The investigator, judge, or jury will get Read More